The First Schools to Cancel Fall Sports

-Morehouse College and Riverside Military Academy were the first.
+Morehouse College and Riverside Military Academy were the first to cancel.
 But many schools are weighing the thought of canceling fall sports due to the COVID-19 pandemic.
 The most difficult part is gauging when to make that decision.
 What are the costs of being first?

 We all want our sports.
 As COVID-19 continues to change our lives and we transition to the much-clichéd new normal, the million dollar question(s) is when does it end?
 When is it safe to resume normal life?
 What the heck are herd immunity and mortality rates?